 1. Resource Optimization

 1.2.
-Manufactured resources.
-The materials used are maximized, reducing potential waste through proper project and effective management (concrete, bricks, ceramic tiles, carpentry, painting, ...).
-On the other hand, the proper design of housing, based on load-bearing walls, can only be built without assistive devices (such as scaffolds, cranes, etc ...).
+Resources made.
+The materials used are maximized, reducing potential waste through proper project and effective management.
+On the other hand, proper housing design, based on load-bearing walls, can be built with little supporting resources.

 1.3.
 Resources recovered, reused and recycled.

 The vast majority of housing materials may be recoverable.
 On the other hand, has promoted the use of recycled and recyclable materials.

 The house is built with minimal energy consumption.
 The materials used were manufactured with a minimum amount of energy.
 On the other hand, housing has been built with little supporting resources, and with very little labor.

 Due to its characteristics bioclimatic housing has a very low energy consumption standard.
 The house is heated greenhouse with floor heating water heated by solar captors, with the support of a biomass boiler.
 Similarly, hot water is generated through solar thermal captors.
 Therefore, energy consumption is very low (about 20% of consumption of a conventional house of the same surface).

 The house is cooled by geothermal architectural systems, mechanical systems and requires no packaging, so no energy consumption.

 The vast majority of materials used can be recovered easily (once the life of the building) to be reused in the construction of another building (flooring, woodwork, glass, wood beams, girders, deck, walkways, cabinets, wood panel coatings, sunscreens, health ...).
 On the other hand, housing is projected to have a high durability and life cycle of hundreds of years, since all components are easily serviceable housing.